 - Building improvements and standards

 These skills can be learned and developed by the individual.
-That then allows the real estate business to be more diversified and supportive of property owners and investors that wish to move beyond residential property.
+That then allows the real estate business to be more diversified and supportive of property owners and investors that wish to move beyond the residential property investment type.